Dilatorily/pleochroism/README.md

 ## Developing Pleochroism
 To develop Pleochroism, the `yarn start` command will start an Electron process and a server process located at [http://0.0.0.0:8080](http://0.0.0.0:8080).

-The renderer process will have hot-reloading enabled using [react-hot-loader](https://github.com/gaearon/react-hot-loader/tree/next), and the developer console will be available.
+The renderer process will have hot-reloading enabled using [React Hot Loader](https://github.com/gaearon/react-hot-loader/tree/next), and the developer console will be available.
 [Devtron](http://electron.atom.io/devtron), [React Developer Tools](https://github.com/facebook/react-devtools) and [Redux DevTools](https://github.com/gaearon/redux-devtools) are installed in the developer console.

 ## Contributing
 Contributions through pull requests are always welcome, no matter how large or small.
 Unit tests are appreciated!